-The Company's use of derivative financial instruments is described below and on the following page.
+The Company's use of derivative financial instruments is described below.

 RPI swaps

 The Company has entered into arrangements with third parties for the purpose of exchanging the vast majority (approximately 90%) of variable cash inflows arising from the operation of the Company's transmission assets in exchange for a pre-determined stream of cash inflows from these third parties.
 These arrangements meet the definition to be classified as derivative financial instruments.